Tiv people: History

 The Tiv believe they moved into their present location from the southeast of Africa.
 It is claimed that the Tiv left their Bantu kin and wandered through southern, south-central and west-central Africa before returning to the savannah lands of West African Sudan via the River Congo and Cameroon Mountains and settled at Swem, the region adjoining Cameroon and Nigeria at the beginning of 1600C.E., which was originally the Bantu cradle and home.
-"Coming down," as they put it, was in batches.
-Some moved southward across Obudu Plateau, others moved downward spreading over Mdema and Waka district which is present day central and Southern Taraba, while others moved into the Benue valley in present-day central Nigeria.
-These dispersions took place during the early 1600 CE to 1700 CE.